cainenielsen/game/README.md

 if the player is holding the jump button, when they fall off the map they appear below the tiles near the starting place.

-When walking up against a block, the player will get stuck until they jump

-players can maneuver through the bottom of blocks

 the player appears to vibrate when attempting to move off the side of the map

 the player is not limited to falling above the map

-the player is able to get stuck on the side of blocks where they are then able to jump

 the player can hold down the jump button to continuously jump (which could be a feature but should be able to be controlled)

 ## tasks

-make collisions happen without colliding blocks

 build an upgraded in container checker